NREL/dencity-web/README.md

     # if you need email, then setup mailgun and add in your mailgun smtp user and api key
     export MAILGUN_SMTP_LOGIN = login (typically this is the domain) export MAILGUN_API_KEY = key
-    export SECRET_KEY_BASE = 'a long secret key for the rails application' export DEVISE_SECRET_KEY = 'a long secret key for rails devise'
+    export SECRET_KEY_BASE = 'a long secret key for the rails application (use rake secret to generate key)' export DEVISE_SECRET_KEY = 'a long secret key for rails devise (use rake secret to generate key)'

     docker-compose up